-A careful study of the background topography in these photographs confirms that the Navy dive operation itself took place near the center of Lower Goose, in about 40 feet of water, and directly offshore where the old Henry Smith cabin was located -- precisely where Hooker’s car was reported to have sunken.
+A careful study of the background topography, in these photographs, confirms that the Navy dive operation itself took place near the center of Lower Goose, in about forty feet of water, and directly offshore where the old Henry Smith cabin was located.
+This is precisely where Hooker’s car was reported to have sunken.
 Perhaps Hooker managed to convince the United States Navy that it was in the national security interests of the United States of America to get his car out of Goose Pond.